xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ## Telegraf Configuration

 The input plugin `inputs.gnmi` is used for the dial-in method.
 To enable TLS, the `tls_enabled` attribute must be set to `true` and the root CA certificate, used for verifying the routers certificates, must be provided.
-Optionnaly, if mutual authentication is enabled, the Telegraf private key and certificate must be provided.
+Optionally, if mutual authentication is enabled, the Telegraf private key and certificate must be provided.
 <div class="highlighter-rouge"><pre class="highlight"><code># gNMI telemetry input plugin
 [[inputs.gnmi]]
   ## Address and port of the gNMI GRPC server